GTkernel/nibble-lsm/README.md

 ```

 N is a value from 1-5 for errors (least verbose), warnings, general information,
 debug, and trace messages (most verbose).
-The recommended is 3.
+The recommended value is 3.

 ## Notes